-The changes in flow regimes in the north-east and south catchments are expected to remain constant throughout the operation of the Proposed Action.
+Minor, localised changes in the north-east and south catchments are expected to remain constant throughout the operation of the Proposed Action.
 Impacts are not expected to change over time.
-Management and maintenance operations within the Project Action Area will not cause alter or introduce additional impacts.
+Management and maintenance operations within the Project Action Area will not cause, alter or introduce additional impacts.